chiangs/InventoryMGRSpringMVCCRUD/README.md

 # Summary
 An inventory management web-app using Java and the Spring MVC framework with CRUD functionality.
 Although this web-app implements session control, the database does not persist and reverts back to the original state of pre-loaded inventory when the server is restarted.
+This project is a Maven configured project built in the Eclipse IDE w/ SpringMVC dependencies.
+Future similar projects will be developed with the Spring Tool Suite and Gradle managed dependencies.

 <img src="#" height="350">
 <img src="#" height="350">